 Walking aids can be used in many different situations.
 You may find that you need a walking stick in the house but require a walking rollator or wheelchair when travelling longer distances.
-You may only require walking aid for a short time if you are recovering from an injury or illness or may require a longer term option.
+You may only require a walking aid for a short time if you are recovering from an injury or illness, or may require a longer term option.

 You will also need to consider your living space and make adjustments depending on the equipment.

-?
-Rugs and cluttered floors can be dangerous so move potential hazards
+- • Rugs and cluttered floors can be dangerous, so move potential hazards.

-?
-Some walking aids should not be used on wet floors so you will need to consider what type of support you require in the bathroom
+- • Some walking aids should not be used on wet floors, so you will need to consider what type of support you require in the bathroom.

-?
-If you have stairs in your property, you will need to think carefully about walking aids as using walking frames on stairs can be dangerous.
+- • If you have stairs in your property, you will need to think carefully about walking aids, as using walking frames on stairs can be dangerous.

 Walking Sticks